earlgreytech/neutron-spec/elements/global-state.md

-# Global Storage Element API
+# Global State Element API

 This element provides a basic method of accessing a global storage mechanism for persistent data across smart contract executions